 The site will not be manned.
-It will be managed/supervised by the landlord from his premises in Waterswallows Industrial Estates immediately opposite and adjacent.
+It will be managed/supervised by the landlord from his premises in Waterswallows Industrial Estates immediately opposite.
 The site is already hard surface and as such, the development will not generate any increased level of run-off to the public highway.

-Dwg Nos NG6-10 provide elevational and technical details of the various plant elements within the site - the proposed Generator unit, Transformer container, Metering Substation, Gas Cabinet, and Acoustic fence.
+Dwg Nos PPC5-10 provide elevational and technical details of the various plant elements within the site - the proposed Switchgear Container, Generator units, Transformer container and Acoustic fence.